roytang/blog/content/quotes/tic.md

 anyway, if i havent given you this advice before: you dont have to feel guilty for choosing yourself over work. real friends will understand

 ___

+### 1425

+"Don't spend ~1 hour trying to solve something that your mentor might be able to answer in 5 mins." - stang, 2009

+___